CLASSIFICATION NO. 473

 Thorough knowledge of: Service contract and repair procedures and practices; general methods, practices and techniques of structural, plumbing and mechanical maintenance; materials, tools and equipment commonly used in the maintenance and repair of commercial structures; preventive maintenance practices related to HVAC (heating, ventilation and air conditioning), hot water boiler and related physical plant systems; mechanical and structural schematics and blueprint terminology; applicable building and landscape maintenance safety practices; commercial janitorial and landscape maintenance practices and procedures; applicable building codes; applicable hazardous code regulations; basic math; record keeping techniques; basic supervisory techniques; public and customer service techniques.

-Skill to: Schedule, monitor, coordinate and evaluate the work performed by maintenance personnel and commercial building maintenance and repair contractors; lead and train assigned personnel in building maintenance and customer service practices; maintain and service HVAC and other physical plant systems and associated controls; perform semiskilled carpentry, plumbing and mechanical repair; read and understand mechanical and structural schematics and blueprints; complete and file repair orders; communicate effectively, both orally and in writing; complete and maintain accurate records; establish and maintain cooperative working relationships with County personnel, contractors, vendors and the public.
+Skill to: Schedule, monitor, coordinate and evaluate the work performed by maintenance personnel and commercial building maintenance and repair contractors; lead and train assigned personnel in building maintenance and customer service practices; maintain and service HVAC and other physical plant systems and associated controls; perform semiskilled carpentry, plumbing and mechanical repair; read and understand mechanical and structural schematics and blueprints; complete and file repair orders; communicate effectively, both orally and in writing; complete and maintain accurate records; establish and maintain effective working relationships with County personnel, contractors, vendors and the public.

 Incumbents may be required to provide after-hours emergency response on a call-out basis.